shorebirdtech/docs/docs/faq.md

 ### Does code push work with large applications?

 Yes.
 There is no limit on the size of the application that can be patched with code push.
-As noted [What types of changes does Shorebird code push](below), Shorebird can change any Dart code in your application no matter of size.
+As noted [below](#what-types-of-changes-does-shorebird-code-push-support), Shorebird can change any Dart code in your application no matter of size.

 ### What can I use Shorebird code push for?